jessekelighine/vindent.vim/README.md

 **Note**:

 - If you wish not to use a certain functionality, simply leave the corresponding variable undefined.
+  (You certainly do not need all the block motion mappings...)
 - If you wish not to treat `<Tab>` as some number of `<Space>`s, leave `g:vindent_tabstop` undefined.

 For details please refer to the [`doc flie`](./doc/vindent.txt).